LingSpb/LazadaSelenium/README.md

 2) It is created using the free Express version of Microsoft Visual Studio 2010 instead of Professional which requires licensing.
 Unfortunately, the limitations of Express does not allow creation of a proper Test Project with the MSTest runner.
 Instead, to make the test run, I created my own assertion method, which is located in Utils.cs (method public static void AssertIsTrue(bool result, string message))

+3) If any URLs, prices or other data needs to be changed, edit the TestData.xml file which should reside in the same folder as the executable file.

-3) I realized that Selenium doesn’t support .NET quite as well as Java, but because I’m more comfortable with C# and because of the limited time, I chose to write in C# instead of Java or any other language.
+4) I realized that Selenium doesn’t support .NET quite as well as Java, but because I’m more comfortable with C# and because of the limited time, I chose to write in C# instead of Java or any other language.

-4) Sometimes, program execution stops with the Firefox page load spinner forever spinning.
+5) Sometimes, program execution stops with the Firefox page load spinner forever spinning.
 I’m not sure yet it’s bug from Lazada side or Selenium/Firefox.
 Likely the latter.

 5) Because my current testcases are not marked as [TestMethod] (as the MSTest test runner expects), to run them, I created a RunTest class to execute the test cases.